danielfett/inetbox.py/README.md

 ### Changing settings

-In general, publish a message to `service/truma/set/<setting>` with the value you want to set.
+In general, publish a message to `service/truma/set/<setting>` (where `<setting>` is one of the settings published in `service/truma/control_status/#`) with the value you want to set.
 After restarting the service, wait a minute or so until the first set of values has been published before changing settings.

 For example: